wojciechstaszewski4/AmusementParkDatabase/README.md

 # 🎢 Amusement Park Management System

 This repository contains a **system** designed to manage and optimize the operations of an amusement park.
-The project integrates a **robust database system** and a **dynamic web application** built using **ASP.NET Razor Pages**, ensuring scalability, advanced functionality, and user-friendly interfaces.
+The project integrates a **database system** and a **dynamic web application** built using **ASP.NET Razor Pages**, ensuring scalability, advanced functionality, and user-friendly interfaces.

 ---